crosire/reshade/examples/README.md

 ## [01-api_trace](/examples/01-api_trace)

-Logs the graphics API calls done by the application of the next frame after pressing F10.
+Logs the graphics API calls done by the application of the next frame after pressing a keyboard shortcut.
 This can be a useful to help understanding what an application is doing during a frame.

 ## [02-shader_dump](/examples/02-shader_dump)